The Coffey Blog

 You know why that's important.
 Your hospital or healthcare brand's reputation is built on trust.
 Consumers want to know you're an organization that's good with details.
 To them, your communications may very well reflect on your quality of care and service.
 Casual errors can erode trust very quickly.

-So you are on the alert for things like typos, misspellings, and faulty grammar and punctuation.
+So you are already on the alert for things like typos, misspellings, and faulty grammar and punctuation.
 Those are good basics of proofreading.
 But where else can mistakes or problems lurk in your copy?

 Scour your healthcare content

 1. Captions.
-Are they with the correct images?
-Are the captions accurate?
+Are they paired with the correct images?
+Are the captions correct?
 Especially with large group photos, try to match each face to a name to make sure nobody has been omitted.
 If the people shown are also mentioned in the main content, do names, titles and credentials match up?

 3. Headlines.
 Give them a slow word-for-word read.
 It sounds counterintuitive, but sometimes the larger the typeface, the more likely it is that an error will slip by.
 That's especially true if it's a print piece and the headline has elaborate or unusual styling.